 - Fit: Crew – perfect pair to match with Salomon boots

-The year is 2022, but you’ll be living in the future once you buy a pair of these electronic, heated hunting socks.
-These aren’t your grandpappy’s saggy old cotton hunting socks, so he may call you a yellow belly for wearing them and might even laugh in your face.
+The year is 2023, but you’ll be living in the future once you buy a pair of these electronic, heated hunting socks.
+These aren’t your grandpappy’s saggy old cotton hunting socks, so he may call you a yellow belly and laugh in your face for wearing them.
 Rest assured, when you pop on a pair of these for your next frigid hunt and Gramps is shivering in the tree stand, you’ll get the last laugh.

 - Composition: 92% Micro polyester, 8% spandex

 - Fit: Full boot – warmth distributed evenly